 ### Automatically load driver modules depending on the hardware available .ifexists module-udev-detect.so load-module module-udev-detect .else ### Use the static hardware detection module (for systems that lack udev support) load-module module-detect .endif

 See the line I marked in bold face above?
-Change it like this:
+Add a parameter at the end, like this:

 load-module module-udev-detect tsched=0

 Don’t go too crazy with huge audio buffers.
-Increase it just enough to eliminate audio glitching, and add maybe 50% more to account for system load.
-Big buffers cause long latency which becomes problematic in applications like gaming and video calls.
+Increase it just enough to eliminate audio glitching, and add maybe 50% more to account for system load or high sample rates.
+Big buffers increase latency which becomes problematic in applications like gaming and video calls.

-In part 1 we mentioned using the highest quality resampler, speex-float-10.
+In part 1 we mentioned using the highest quality resampler, soxr-vhq or speex-float-10.
 You can use a faster, lower quality resampler like speex-float-3.

 However, if it becomes necessary to make this change, then there’s no point to high resolution audio because your system is so slow it can’t handle the necessary data & processing.
 So if you must resort to this, you should also set sample rates back to their defaults (44100 and 48000), and set avoid-resampling to false (its default).
 This way, Pulseaudio will downsample higher rates to something your system can handle, and it will use a fast lower quality resampling algorithm when doing so.